SciRuby/sciruby.com/source/_posts/2019-01-22-GSoC-Final-Post-Nilay-Pochhi.md

     * Difference of two/more graphs
     * Symmetric difference of two/more graphs

-There was one algorithm, Network Simplex, in my proposal which I haven't implemented.
-I plan to do it soon.

 The GSoC goals though reached, are missing many algorithms like assortativity finding etc. which are important for analysis of complex networks.
-I'm also thinking of including a visualization/interative tool which may be useful for community as it would make the library language agnostic i.e. one would not require the knowledge of Ruby language to model networks and perfom analysis on it.
+I'm also thinking of including a visualization/interactive tool which may be useful for community as it would make the library language agnostic i.e. one would not require the knowledge of Ruby language to model networks and perfom analysis on it.

 ### Acknowledgements